nguyensjsu/sp21-172-the-uncalled-four/journal/project_journal.md

-***Created static html values*** [Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/3fd9af909a8972010c8b4e88189e44b441f50597) For now, we decided to use static html values for the menu.
-Currently, I am working on adding the name of the drink to the orders section, but the method isn't fully implemented yet.
-I was running into issues, since this is my first time working in-depth with html and had to read various tutorials on implementing id's and onclick effects.
+***Created static html values*** [Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/3fd9af909a8972010c8b4e88189e44b441f50597) For now, we decided to use static HTML values for the menu.
+Currently, we are working on adding the name of the drink to the orders section, but the method isn't fully implemented yet.
+The project was running into issues since this is our first time working in-depth with HTML and had to read various tutorials on implementing ids and click effects.

 #### CMPE 172 - Starbucks - Final Week - May 19, 2021 - All Commits accessible [here](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commits/main)